-Thanks to a partnership between Fort Lewis College and the Southwest Colorado Education Collaborative, the Environmental Pathway opens your eyes to a wide range of topics through the lens of our local environment.
-You’ll not only meet like-minded peers but will connect with college mentors as you explore college and career opportunities that align with your environmental interests.
+A partnership with Fort Lewis College and the Southwest Colorado Education Collaborative created an Environmental Pathway for high school students.
+You’ll meet like-minded peers and connect with college mentors as you explore college and career opportunities that align with your environmental interests.

 Download Environmental Pathways flyer

 This free program is available to high school students in Archuleta, Bayfield, Durango, Ignacio, and Silverton school districts.

 The action-packed EP integrates classroom work with outdoor learning excursions, mobile learning labs, career exploration, and FLC dual-enrollment courses.
 From summer programming to college- level courses, you can choose the next steps of your academic journey.
 The EP will expose you to a variety of environmental topics, and your level of participation is based on your interests.
 We expect most students will dedicate three to four hours a month to the EP.
 (This does not include dual-enrollment courses should you decide to enroll.)

 The EP begins each year with the Summer Institute hosted by Fort Lewis College.
 You’re invited to stay overnight in the FLC dorms and participate in activities, including community-based projects across the Four Corners region, life skills training, career exploration, and relationship building.
 All program costs, transportation, lodging, and meals are included.